 If your primary goal is to lose fat and build a strong midsection, but you are tired of doing endless reps of crunches and sit-ups, we have the perfect new solution for you.
 It’s an entirely different approach and new to what you have been doing.
 The answer is the plank.

 The plank has quickly gained popularity as one of the best core exercises out there.
 This exercise stimulates the abs as well as the shoulders, arms, and legs.
 If performed on a regular basis, it can even improve your mental focus and make you a stronger person overall.

-When compared to sit-ups and crunches, the plank has been proven to put a lesser burden on the lower back muscles.
+When compared to sit-ups and crunches, the plank has been proven to put a lesser burden on your lower back muscles.
 The spine is supposed to be kept in a neutral position when doing the plank.
 If executed properly, the plank stimulates the entire core/midsection area, which in turn helps with the improvement of body posture and prevents the development of back pain.

 A strong midsection translates into improved athletic performance and enhanced body balance.
 It isn’t without reason that core training has an essential role in any training program.
 The plank is an isometric exercise, which means it allows you to train your core without moving.
 This also makes it very versatile, since you can do it anywhere, anytime.

-Are there any cons?
+Are there any cons of doing planks ?

 It might look very easy and simple at first, however looks can be deceiving.
 The plank is one of the most challenging exercises of all.
 You might also ask if its benefits outweigh the risks.
 The majority of fitness enthusiasts are very skeptical about the plank.

 Some exercise experts think that the plank is overrated.
 Other even say it can be outright dangerous.
 It would seem that hundreds of people doing the plank end up in a hospital every year with a condition known as costochondritis, which is an inflammation of the cartilage that is connecting the ribs to the sternum.

 A solid fitness professional, on the other hand, can help you play with the level of difficulty making the plank more or less challenging.
 As you become more efficient at it, you can start trying some advanced plank variations which will require you to be stronger and more balanced.

-How good is it really?
+Pros of the plank – How good is the plank really?

 The regular plank and the side plank make your core muscles stronger, they increase their endurance and can make you more aware of what the optimal alignment of your body should be.
 These characteristics make it ideal for beginners and rehab patients.

 As the abdominal muscles become stronger, the mid-section also get stronger.
 And for all the guys out there, the plank provides the perfect foundation for the six-pack look.
 Given enough time, the plank can also improve your overall balance and flexibility.

 Keep in mind that doing planks alone won’t give you that kind of results.
 To get all the benefits of it, combine it with other core exercises as a part of a consistent training regimen.
 It’s also good to note that abs are made in the kitchen, so healthy eating choices are the main reason for your success or failure.